ralsina/kv/README.md

 You can see a short demo video [here](https://youtu.be/_NCVytMPW18?si=67kIt7nWbrda1uy8)

+## TODO

+* Audio streaming
+* Use ttyd to access the kvm itself
+* Performance improvements
+* Better UX for mass storage

 ## Installation

 For now you need to build from source.
 This is a work in progress, and we will provide